 For more details on the allocation and distribution of allowances from each control period, see the Allowance Distribution page.

 Cost Containment Reserve

 The CCR trigger price will increase by 2.5% per year through 2020.
-Then, based on the 2017 Model Rule, after 2020 the CCR size and trigger price trajectory will change.
+Then, based on the 2017 Model Rule, the size of the CCR and the trigger price trajectory will change.
 The CCR trigger price will be $13.00 in 2021 and will increase by 7% per year thereafter.
-The CCR's size will be 10% of the regional cap each year.
+The size of the CCR will be 10% of the regional cap each year.

 Emissions Containment Reserve

 The ECR trigger price will be $6.00 in 2021, and rise at 7% per year thereafter.
 Its size will be 10% of the budgets of the states implementing the ECR.
 Note that, at this time, Maine and New Hampshire do not intend to participate in the ECR.